A normal blood test in a fat person today is meaningless and not predictive of what their morbid obesity will do to them in the future.

 Blood tests, such as for cholesterol, blood pressure and glucose, are important tools in evaluating health — but represent only a snapshot of a person’s current condition.

-These markers are often used to assess the risk of developing chronic diseases like heart disease or type 2 diabetes, but they do not fully account for the complex, multifaceted nature of health.
+These markers are often used to assess the risk of developing chronic diseases, but they do not fully account for the complex, multifaceted nature of health.
 And fitness.

-For example, some younger and very overweight influencers or their followers may have normal blood test results and may not be experiencing immediate complications related to their weight.
+For example, some younger and severely overweight influencers and their very heavy followers may have normal blood test results and may not be experiencing immediate complications related to their weight.

 Or, due to a sedentary lifestyle, they don’t realize just how quickly overwhelmed they’d physically feel if on a recreational-level hike or helping a friend move.